Technical Analysis officially died on April 21st, 1982, the day stock index futures first appeared on the Chicago Mercantile Exchange.

 /* BUY SIGNAL */ If Marketposition = 0 And Close <= lowest(close, Buy_Periods) Then Begin Buy ("BUY") contractsToTrade contracts next bar on open; sharesTraded = contractsToTrade; End; /* SELL SIGNAL */ If Marketposition = 1 And Close >= Highest(close, Sell_Periods) Then Begin Sell ("SELL") sharesTraded contracts next bar on open; End;

 The fundamental character of the stock market changed that day in 1982 and technical analysis became as useless as a wooden frying pan.

 The S&P 500 had transitioned from a trending market to a mean-reverting market.

 (Also called "reversion to the extreme")

-You need a paradigm shift - Not Technical Analysis
+You Need a Paradigm Shift, Not Technical Analysis

-If you feel like the stock market is rigged, you’re not alone.
+So, if you feel like the stock market is rigged, you’re not alone.

 But that doesn’t mean you can’t beat it.

 You’ve just been following the wrong advice from the wrong people, listening to “pros” that got their ideas from theories that died decades ago.

 Take this to heart; you really need a paradigm shift, a new way of thinking.